Interplanetary-Share/ipfs-client-galacfetch/galacfetch/hooks/local-ipfs-file-manager/docs/local-ipfs-file-manager.docs.mdx

 ## Local IPFS File Manager

-This store provides a comprehensive solution for managing files locally while ensuring synchronization with remote IPFS servers.
-It integrates with IndexedDB for local storage and interacts with remote IPFS servers for file integrity checks and synchronization.
+The `localIpfsFileManager` offers a comprehensive solution for managing local files, ensuring efficient synchronization with remote IPFS servers and robust integration with IndexedDB for local storage.
+This module enhances state management and optimizes interactions with both local and remote databases.

 ### How to Use

-To utilize this store, import and initialize it in your React component.
+To utilize this module in your React application, import and initialize it as follows:

 ```javascript
 import localIpfsFileManager from '@intershare/hooks.local-ipfs-file-manager'